HTTPArchive/almanac.httparchive.org/src/content/en/2019/compression.md

   <figcaption>{{ figure_link(caption="Adoption of compression algorithms.") }}</figcaption>
 </figure>

-Of the resources that are served compressed, the majority are using either gzip (80%) or brotli (20%).
+Of the resources that are served compressed, the majority are using either Gzip (80%) or Brotli (20%).
 The other compression algorithms are infrequently used.

 {{ figure_markup(
   image="fig2.png",